-'''

-st_dev

-A value of 0 represents a file, 1 the console.
+''' st_dev A value of 0 represents a file, 1 the console.

-st_ino

-No valid meaning for the target.
+st_ino No valid meaning for the target.
 Transmitted unchanged.

-Valid mode bits are described in Section D.12.9 [Constants], page 382.
-Any
+st_mode Valid mode bits are described in Section D.12.9 [Constants], page 388.
+Any other bits have currently no meaning for the target.

-st_mode

-other bits have currently no meaning for the target.

-st_uid

-st_gid

-No valid meaning for the target.
+st_uid st_gid st_rdev No valid meaning for the target.
 Transmitted unchanged.

-st_rdev

-st_atime

-st mtime

-These values have a host and file system dependent accuracy.
-Especially on
+st_atime st_mtime st_ctime These values have a host and file system dependent accuracy.
+Especially on '''

-st_ctime

-Windows hosts, the file system may not support exact timing values.

-'''